HEDGEROW DEFENDERS

 stripping out forage and foliage that would otherwise support wild creatures.

-The blanket of weeds at the base of the hedgerow is removed and nooks that would have been warm, safe hiding places are laid bare.
-Exposed to the elements, unable to provide food or to rejuvenate leafy growth in time to provide secure nest sites in spring, most hedge lines (spanning 390,000km in the UK) are now barren and silent.
+The blanket of weeds at the base of the hedgerow (sward) is removed so warm, safe hiding places are laid bare.
+Exposed to the elements, unable to provide sustenance or rejuvenate a canopy in time for nesting birds in spring,

 Landowners and contractors can do so much to stop this devastation -

-The UK right now is one of the most nature-depleted countries in the world.
+The UK right now is one of the most nature-depleted countries in the world!!!

 Picture